merlot-education/.github/Docs/DevEnv.md

 If you also want to be able to run data transfers using EDCs in the marketplace, you can optionally also fill in the respective secrets in the `~/workspace/mpo/localdeployment/secrets/edc_ionos_secrets.txt` file.

+Similarly, if you want to be able to conclude contracts in the marketplace, you can fill in the respective secrets in the `~/workspace/mpo/localdeployment/secrets/s3_storage_secrets.txt` file to store generated contract PDFs.

 Once your secrets are set up you can run

     docker compose up -d